When Numbers Fall Short: The Challenge of Measuring Diversity in a Global Context

 Since C&A Foundation always aims to be open and transparent, it is our practice to openly share what we learn from our research, and this exercise was no exception.
 However, in the end, due to the importance of country and cultural context, the only demographic categories we felt were appropriate to include in our annual report were gender, disability, and migration status.
 Age is another context-neutral category we might report globally in the future.
 But for our 60 staff people spread across the world, we realized that inclusive hiring, promotion and retention policies needed to do more than just look at the numbers, even for these categories.

-So what did we learn, and what do we suggest to other foundations undertaking similar surveys?
+So what did we learn when we tried measuring diversity, and what do we suggest to other foundations undertaking similar surveys?

 First, generic global surveys aren’t the best way to tackle region-specific diversity and inclusion challenges.
 Instead, start with a social inclusion assessment that looks at the local context.
 Who has power?
 Who is marginalized?
 From there you can craft context-specific demographic questions for your employees or your partners.